maxwshen/hackerargs/README.md

     args.save_to_yaml(yaml_file)
 ```

+parse_args can be called with no arguments:

+- `args.parse_args()`: Parse CLI options in `--{key} {val}` format.
+Then, if `--config {yaml_file}` provided, load from yaml file.

-parse_args can be called by itself, or with a YAML config file, or argparse.ArgumentParser:
+parse_args can also take either a YAML config file, or argparse.ArgumentParser.

-- `args.parse_args()`
 - `args.parse_args('config.yaml')`
 - `args.parse_args(argparse.ArgumentParser())`
-- `args.parse_args(argparse.ArgumentParser(), 'config.yaml')`: The input order doesn't matter.
+- `args.parse_args(argparse.ArgumentParser(), 'config.yaml')`
+- `args.parse_args('config.yaml', argparse.ArgumentParser())`

 parse_args parses `sys.argv` by default, but you can use a custom argv instead:
 - `args.parse_args(..., argv = ['--string', 'text', '--int', '42'])`

 ### Priority

+In general, CLI options > yaml config (if provided).

-1. (Highest priority) ArgumentParser options specified by user
+1. (Highest priority) ArgumentParser options specified by user via CLI, if ArgumentParser is given
 2. Unknown CLI options (not recognized by ArgumentParser) specified by user.
 These are parsed in `--{key} {val}` format.
-If no argparser is given, then all CLI options are parsed this way.
+If no ArgumentParser is given, then all CLI options are parsed this way
 3. YAML config.
 If `--config {yaml_file}` CLI option is given, it is used instead of a yaml file given as input to parse_args() in python.
-As such, `--config` is a protected CLI option when using hackerargs.
+As such, `--config` is a protected CLI option when using hackerargs
-4. (Lowest priority) ArgumentParser default values for options not specified by user.
+4. (Lowest priority) ArgumentParser default values for options not specified by user via CLI, if ArgumentParser is given

 As a write-once-only dict, initialized values take priority over runtime values.